 Dobermans are intelligent, eager to please, and tenacious, making them highly trainable.
 Because of their protective and guarding nature, they must be socialized from a young age if you want them to develop into friendly dogs.
 Positive reinforcement training is needed for both lines as they are surprisingly sensitive dogs who do not take well to harsh training.

 All Dobermans have the potential to be dominant dogs because of their independent and protective nature.
-But the European Doberman is consistently the more stubborn one of the two.
+But the European Doberman is consistently the more independent one of the two.
 If you don’t have previous experience with guard dog breeds, the American Dobie is probably the better option for you as they are softer and easier to train.

-European Dobermans have a higher work drive and stubbornness than American Dobies, which is a noticeable trait when comparing the two.
+European Dobermans have a higher work drive and independent nature than American Dobies, which is a noticeable trait when comparing the two.
 Although both lines make brilliant family pets, if you’re after a working Doberman, the European Dobie could be a better and more reliable choice for you.
 However, they can be more challenging to train, so you need to have dog training experience to get the best from them.

 There are no differences between the American and the European Dobermans regarding their health.
 Both lines are relatively healthy and are expected to live between 10 to 12 years on average.
 The most common conditions to be aware of as a Dobie owner are dilated cardiomyopathy, hip dysplasia, and various eye conditions.
 All dogs are different.
 Some Dobies suffer from none, some, or all of their predisposed health concerns.